Risto-Stevcev/purescript-ffi-utils/README.md

 toBuffer s = call1 buffer "Buffer" s
 ```

 However there is an issue with this signature for `toBuffer`.
-Buffers in JS are mutable, so it makes sense to wrap
+Buffers in JS are mutable, so it should be an effectful
-it in `Eff` since they can be side effecting.
-This is as simple as changing the type signature to `Eff` and calling
-`pure` on the result:
+function.
+You can write effectful functions using callEff:

 ```purescript
 toBuffer :: forall e.
 String -> Eff (err :: EXCEPTION, buffer :: BUFFER | e) Buffer